SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 conserving many-body operator : the single-body hopping operator $a^\dagger a$.
 Once these two ingredients have been created, the user can employ pre-built functions in order to (i) construct various type of many-body operators (e.g. hamiltonians, spin operators), (ii) manipulate/visualize quantum many-body states.
-Note that the QuantNBody package has been also designed to provide flexibility to the user so that the he/she can also create his/her own operators and functions based on the tools already implemented in the code.
+Note that the QuantNBody package has been also designed to provide flexibility to the users so that they can also create their own operators and functions based on the tools already implemented in the code.

 # A quick illustration